ThembinkosiThemba/go-project-starter/README.md

-# 🚀 Golang Project Starter Kit
+## Golang Project Starter Kit

-This is the Golang Project Starter Kit! 🎉 This a simple repository that contains starter code for a Golang project, following a Domain-Driven Design (DDD) approach.
+This a repository that contains starter code for a Golang project, following a Domain-Driven Design (DDD) approach.
 It simplifies the process of setting up a new project from scratch, allowing you to focus on building your application's core functionality.

 In this setup, we use the `User` entity as an example, but you can easily replicate and add new entities as required for your specific project needs.

-## Table of Contents
+### Table of Contents

 1. [Features](#-features)
 2. [Getting Started](#-getting-started)